-This unit will introduce students to the literature and history of the New Testament writings.
-In particular, students will examine various genres and techniques employed in the text to testify to the good news of Jesus Christ and proclaim the fulfillment of Old Testament tradition.
+This foundational unit will introduce students to the literature and history of the New Testament writings.
+In particular, students will examine various genres and techniques employed in the text to testify to the good news of Jesus Christ and proclaim the fulfilment of Old Testament tradition.
 Students will also develop a working familiarity with a variety of aids and critical approaches used to interpret and engage the New Testament.

-Upon successful completion of this unit, it is expected that students will be able to:
+Upon successful completion of this unit, students will be able to:

 - Describe the contents of the New Testament: the types of literature, their particular interpretive demands, their place in the development of the canon, their theological outlook.

 - Demonstrate an awareness of the historical and social world of the New Testament.

 - Use appropriate interpretive approaches in an exegesis of the New Testament.

 - Access and use the tools of New Testament interpretation: lexicons, dictionaries, commentaries, and historical sources.

 - Articulate the relationship of the New Testament to the texts and message of the Old Testament.

 - (and for postgraduates) Articulate a transition from text to life, particularly in terms of theological and hermeneutical application.